 Antony resolves to leave Egypt when he gets the news that his wife is dead.
-He’s often wished for her to be dead, but now that she is wishes that it hadn’t happened.
+He’s often wished for her to be dead, but now that she is, he wishes that it hadn’t happened.

 Enobarbus tries to comfort Antony by pointing out it’s OK, less complicated even, now that Fulvia’s dead.

-Antony sends Enobarbus to let Cleopatra know he’s got work to attend to at Rome.
+Antony sends Enobarbus to let Cleopatra know he’s got work to attend to in Rome.
 He’s got to go.